 How to completely remove a NetWorker client

-I've worked on too many customer sites where clients have been removed incorrectly on the command-line, or even via the console interface, but associated client file index has remained;
+I've worked on too many customer sites where NetWorker clients have been removed incorrectly via the command-line, or even via the console interface, but somehow the associated client file index still remains.;

 I created this post as a quick how to guide to removing a backup client under NetWorker in it's entirety (lock, stock and barrel).

 CAUTION: Before you begin to remove a client, make sure you have a recent/valid bootstrap backup; If we make any mistakes down the line we can easily recover.